mathernemorgan/MIST-4610-B4-Project2/README.md

 ## **Case Summary**

 Northline Outfitters is a small online retail company that sells student-focused lifestyle and technology accessories, including items such as hoodies, water bottles, desk lamps, phone cases, keyboards, mouse pads, and backpacks.
-The company purchases products from external vendors and sells them directly to customers across the United States and Canada.
-Because the business is still growing, its operational data has historically been stored in Excel spreadsheets rather than in a structured database system.
+T

 The company provided two primary datasets: a Sales_Dump spreadsheet containing transaction-level sales data and a Product_Supplier_Master spreadsheet containing product and vendor information.
 These datasets reflect real-world data challenges commonly found in small and medium-sized businesses.
 The data was intentionally messy, unnormalized, and inconsistent, including issues such as mixed date formats, inconsistent category labels, embedded currency values, duplicate product entries, unstructured customer information, and measurements recorded in both metric and imperial units.